Guillermo Moreno: Perception

 Moreno has been described as “mak[ing] decisions…with an iron hand” and as having a “a style of permanent confrontation.”
-During his tenure in the cabinet, he was accused of using “violence to extort industrialists and entrepreneurs” and of encouraging “quasi-guerrilla” activity by unions.
-He “tried to intimidate businessmen and traders,” and when that failed, he encouraged “marches and boycotts against those who dared to challenge his authoritarian behavior.”
 Néstor Kirchner “liked to say tongue in cheek that Moreno was as gentle as Lassie, the famed collie of movie and television.”
 “Moreno has no magic recipe or even particular policies,” stated the Financial Times in 2011.
 “But in general, what he says, goes.”
 Moreno's “methodology is intimidation,” the FT added, noting that “he has been rumoured in the past to carry a gun and he took boxing gloves to a meeting of shareholders of a key newsprint company in which the state has a stake in a bid to show who was boss.”
-The newsprint company was Papel Prensa SA, which is controlled by Grupo Clarín SA, Argentina's largest media conglomerate and most prominent anti-Kirchner voice; the meeting was in August 2010.
+The newsprint company was Papel Prensa SA, which is controlled by Grupo Clarín SA, Argentina's largest media conglomerate.

 The FT maintained that “many businessmen prefer silence to crossing with him – perhaps remembering Martín Lousteau, a former economy minister, who defied him over farm export tariffs.
 Moreno was seen at an event running his fingers across his throat, indicating Lousteau was playing a fatal game: the minister indeed lost his job, while Moreno has gone from strength to strength.”
 Miguel Jorge, Brazilian Minister of Development and Industry, said in a 2007 interview that he had no interest in further meetings with Moreno, who had put a revolver on the table during a negotiation, apparently in order to intimidate his counterparts.